Complete-Genomics/denovo_OLC/README.md

 13.59% for the graph-only baseline and has not been replicated across additional sample types.

+### Optional Racon polishing and factorial ablation

+For the polishing pilot, up to 50 reads from the original per-UMI pool were aligned back to each draft contig with `minimap2 -x sr` and passed to Racon for partial-order consensus.
+A contig with no usable read-to-contig alignment was passed through unchanged.
+The experiment used a 2 x 2 factorial design: plain or ML tie-break draft, with or without Racon.
+Thus the combined Racon(ML-draft)-versus-plain comparison is an end-to-end arm, while the four arms together constitute the ablation that separates each contribution and their interaction.
+This pilot evaluates the ML tie-break draft, not scheme B.

 ## Results

 ### Correct component semantics recover read-supported sequence